LSIR/gsn/README.md

 Once GSN is installed, you can start it, executing the batch file `gsn-start.bat` (Windows) or shell script `gsn-start.sh` (Linux).

 The GSN web interface is accessible at <http://localhost:22001>

+## *NEW*  Debian package

+To make it even easier to test on Linux or deploy at large scale, we provide with the latest version (1.1.8) a debian package (https://github.com/LSIR/gsn/releases/download/gsn-release-1.1.8/gsn_1.1.8_all.deb).
+It includes an init script to start the GSN server automatically at boot and manage it like any other service.
+For this first packaged version, we put all configuration files in `/opt/gsn/1.1.8/conf/`, the virtual sensors in `/opt/gsn/1.1.8/virtual-sensors/` and the logs can be found at `/var/log/gsn/`.
+Starting and stopping GSN is performed with `service gsn start/stop`.
+By default, the GSN web interface is then accessible at <http://localhost:22001>, but you can change the port at installation time or later on, in the configuration file `gsn.xml`.

 ## Loading your first virtual sensor